 Increasingly a number of countries are experimenting with the concept of state-backed cryptocurrencies or CBDCs to either counter the pressures of sanctions or improve the efficiency of the legacy financial infrastructure.
 The latest to join the CBDC bandwagon are Saudi Arabia and UAE.
 The countries today announced a joint initiative to create a cross-border cryptocurrency to facilitate inter-bank operations and transfers.
 The project is going to be a pilot implementation of private blockchain where only a handful of pre-approved authorities can function as nodes, and the major goal is to assess the benefits and costs of integrating cryptocurrencies into financial operations.

-While nation states exploring blockchain technology is a welcome move, the private implementation of a blockchain architecture is still old wine in a new bottle; this still largely echoes the design of centralized institutions that are vulnerable to single-point-of-failure risks and control a majority, if not all, of the nodes in the network.
+While nation-states exploring blockchain technology is a welcome move, the private implementation of a blockchain architecture is still old wine in a new bottle; this still largely echoes the design of centralized institutions that are vulnerable to single-point-of-failure risks and control a majority, if not all, of the nodes in the network.
 Private blockchains can be viewed as an incremental change to running businesses, where the value captured by adopting the blockchain technology is largely confined to a ‘small delta’ from efficiency increases.
 It is 9 to 10, not 0 to 1.
 This is not to imply that these changes are not worth having.
-Even with private/semi-private implementations, there are a number of use cases in agriculture value chains, provenance tracking, direct transfer of benefits and many such use cases, especially in emerging markets that can have transformational impact, and can potentially lay the groundwork for more broad-based, truly decentralized blockchain adoption.
+Even with private/semi-private implementations, there are a number of use cases in agriculture value chains, provenance tracking, direct transfer of benefits and many such use cases, especially in emerging markets that can have a transformational impact and can potentially lay the groundwork for more broad-based, truly decentralized blockchain adoption.
 Additionally, the jury is still very much out on if decentralization is truly a panacea for all situations.

 “UN Calls Crypto a New Frontier” A new report from the UN, called the “World Economic and Social Survey 2018”, dives into the advantages of crypto, blockchain and distributed ledger technology.
 In the report, the United Nations calls cryptocurrency a “new frontier” in digital finance.
 The UN, which has expressed its interest in digital assets in the past as well, believes that crypto and blockchain technology at large have the potential to create new and revolutionary business models that cut red tape and dramatically increase efficiency.